In Which I Panic and Start a New Series

 It's nothing like Strathbridge.

-Strathbridge is a small-town mystery; Longstride Mysteries take place in a big city.
+Strathbridge is a small-town mystery; The Longstride Saga takes place in a big city.

-Strathbridge has a female sleuth; Longstride's is male.
+Strathbridge has a female sleuth; Longstride's protagonist is male.

 Strathbridge is written in third person; Longstride in first.

-Strathbridge is a contemporary cozy; Longstride leans into soft-fantasy.
+Strathbridge is a contemporary cozy; Longstride leans into speculative realism with minor fantasy elements.

-The only thing they share is the mystery.
+The only thing they share is the mystery, though Longstride is more suspense while Strathbridge is cozy.

 And, it's working.
 I'm back up to over a thousand words a day without forcing it.